SeanJxie/Impromptu/README.md

 # Impromptu

-This is my personal CPU-based 3D raster grpahics engine that implements a minimal 3D graphics API.
+This is my personal CPU-based 3D raster graphics engine that implements a minimal 3D graphics API.
 The intent of this project is to give me a better understanding of what implementations of graphics APIs such as OpenGL, Vulkan, and Direct3D do under the hood.

 The only required external library is [SDL2](https://github.com/libsdl-org/SDL/releases) (for window and user input management).